rafael-santiago/tulip/doc/MANUAL.md

 It is a simple and cool song.
 Sorry for my solo approximations, etc, etc...
 Follows the tab for it:

-    Song: Louie Louie (Alternate Version) / Motorhead [Some EP which I can not rememeber by now, around 1979] Transcribed by: Rafael Santiago
+    Song: Louie Louie (Alternate Version) / Motorhead [Some EP which I can not remember by now, around 1979] Transcribed by: Rafael Santiago

     [Riff intro]